• Skip to primary navigation

 In this setup:

-Capacitor charges slowly through two resistors.
+Capacitor charges slowly through two resistors R1 and R2.

-When empty enough then pin 2 sees it and tells pin 7 to stop and then it start charging again.
+When full enough pin 6 sees it and tells pin 7 to empty it fast and when empty enough, then pin 2 sees it and tells pin 7 to stop and then it start charging again.

-This keeps repeating and flashes again and again.
+Hence, this keeps repeating and flashes again and again.

 How to use chart: